This site is privately owned and is not affiliated with any government agency.

 If you wish to improve your skills and participate in programs that give you a competitive edge in the job market, take a look at the training programs offered by https://jobs.mo.gov/.

-The platform allows you to plan your career through comprehensive self-assessment and helps you to become more visible in the job market.
-Using the platform, you can find help with the following tasks:
+Visit a Missouri Career Center to plan your career through comprehensive self-assessment which helps you to become more visible in the job market.
+Trained staff can help with the following reemployment services:

 • Career planning